Angelo Maffucci: Professional career

 In 1880, he won a competition for the chair of General Pathology at the University of Messina, however the university didn't allow funding for his research due to the skepticality on his project, which led him to renounce his position.
 In 1884 he occupied the Chair of Pathological Anatomy at the University of Catania, he abandoned his position briefly after when he was offered a position at the University of Pisa where he remained until his death.

-Of his prolific activity remain numerous manuscripts, prints, drawings and watercolours illustrations, with meticulous precision, the observations made in many years of medical practice, today conserved in the library of History of Medicine of the University La Sapienza of Rome.
+Of his prolific activity remain numerous manuscripts, prints, drawings and watercolours illustrations, with meticulous precision, the observations made in many years of medical practice, today conserved in the library of History of Medicine of the university La Sapienza of Rome.
 Maffucci was a member of numerous academies and scientific societies, including the Accademia Nazionale dei Lincei, and he received from the Venetian Institute of Sciences, Letters and Arts a prize for the progress in Medical Sciences.

 Later life

-He retired to Vallombrosa, near Florence, from were he wrote to the Minister of Education:"[...]
+He retired to Vallombrosa, near Florence, from where he wrote to the Minister of Education:"[...]
 From the last December to today, I've been under the influence of a malarial fever, with seven relapses and because of the advice of illustrious clinicians, among which Pietro Grocco, I took myself to this mountain where a modest benefit begins to be seen..."
-The desired improvement did not occur and Maffucci died in Pisa on November 24, 1903 at the age of 56.
+The desired improvement did not occur and Maffucci died in Pisa on November 24, 1903, at the age of 56.

 Research and discoveries

-Maffucci’s Syndrome
+Maffucci's Syndrome

-In the Pisan period, Maffucci had the opportunity to conclude his studies on the disease he had discovered and since 1941, has been internationally known as “Maffucci's Syndrome”.
+In the Pisan period, Maffucci had the opportunity to conclude his studies on the disease he had discovered and since 1941, has been internationally known as "Maffucci's Syndrome".

 It is a pathology that affects bones and skin at the same time and in which a benign cartilaginous tumor, called enchondroma, is associated with the appearance of cutaneous angiomas.

 Maffucci had described in 1881 the diseases for the first time, in a 40-year-old woman, hospitalized for a vascular tumor prone to severe and frequent bleeding, which died from complications resulting from amputation of the limb (site of the tumor).